MarkhamLee/Project_Portfolio/NBA/NBA_Combine_V1/ReadMe.md

 This project makes heavy use of Jupyter Notebooks, if you don't have the environment for Jupyter Notebook, Binder is a free open source tool that can read a directory containing Jupyter Notebooks and provide a browser based environment to run them  in.

-Please clone or download this project before interacting with it, you won't be able to save changes or notes to this repository

 **Included in this repository are the following files:**

 * NBA_Project(Revised).ipynb is the Jupyter notebook that contains the original code, some additions I after I had turned the project in also has analyses/write-up embedded into it.
-This is the primary source of the code for this project.
+This is the primary source of the code for this project, and is more up to date than the individual python files.
+* NBA_Report(FINAL).pdf is a detailed report of the project's findings: inclusive of visualizations, analysis, caveats and discussion of potential future enhancements.
+Those looking for results and analysis should look at this file.
+* high_level_summary(FINAL).pdf is a more academic style summary, it goes into more depth on the reasoning behind doing the project, research questions, methodology and problems encountered and provides a high level summary of the results.
+It's the "why and the how" more than it is a deep dive into the results.
 * nba_stats contains the files with NBA player statistics
 * new_data contains the file with the NBA Combine information
 * data_analysis.py contains the code that generates all of the visualizations, it's the original code from the assignment, save the additional code I added to the Jupyter notebook